BenjaminLettner/CSharp-Console-Tetris/README.md

 If you encounter issues running the game in Docker:

 1. **Input Problems**: If keyboard input doesn't work correctly:
-   - Try using `run-tetris-fixed.sh` which contains specific optimizations for different operating systems
+   - Try using `run-tetris.sh` which contains specific optimizations for different operating systems
    - Ensure you're running with `-it` flags for interactive mode
    - Try a different terminal emulator